EUROAVIA at a glance

 EUROAVIA is the European Association of Aerospace Students, representing the interests of over 2000 students from 42 universities in 18 European countries.
 Established in 1959, EUROAVIA wants to be a bridge between companies, universities and students.
 Its goals are:

-- To promote European cooperation in the aerospace field by providing opportunities for our members to meet, exchange and learn on all levels.
+- To promote European cooperation in the aerospace field by providing opportunities for our members to meet, exchange and learn at all levels.

 - To internationally represent European aerospace students.